- Class: Mammalia

 Often misunderstood and persecuted by many, opossums actually help keep the environment healthy and tidy by eating dead stuff and lots of disease-carrying ticks.
 There are over 100 different opossum species, ranging in size from the pocket-sized pygmy opossum to the domestic cat-sized Virginia opossum.
-This Didelphidae family of animals is native to the New World; the Virginia opossum Didelphis virginiana is the only marsupial native to North America.
+This Didelphidae family of marsupials is native to the New World; the Virginia opossum Didelphis virginiana is the only marsupial native to North America.

-Many injured opossums have been killed by well-meaning people who find a catatonic animal and assume the worst.
+Many injured opossums have been killed by well-meaning people who find a catatonic opossum and assume the worst.
 The best thing to do upon finding an injured or seemingly dead opossum is to leave it in a quiet place with a clear exit path.
 In minutes or hours, the opossum will likely regain consciousness and escape quietly on its own.

 HABITAT AND DIET

-Cool and Common The Virginia opossum, also called the North American or common opossum, is the only Didelphis species found north of Mexico.
+Cool and Common.
+The Virginia opossum, also called the North American or common opossum, is the only Didelphis species found north of Mexico.
 Flexible in habit, this opossum ranges from southern Canada, and south into Nicaragua and Honduras.

-Home at Last Generally, the opossum lives in forests or swamps that get plenty of rainfall, but they are wildly adaptable and able to live among humans in open country as well as urban areas.
-When not lodging in tree holes or in dens made by other animals, they can shelter in sheds, barns, or under homes.
+Home at Last.
+Generally, the opossum lives in forests or swamps that get plenty of rainfall, but they are wildly adaptable and able to live among humans in open country as well as urban areas.
+When not lodging in tree holes or in dens made by other wildlife, they can shelter in sheds, barns, or under homes.
 They are harmless to humans, so if you discover one living under your house, just let it be.
 It’s keeping your neighborhood clean!
 While the opossums may be infested with ticks and fleas, and therefore be vectors for such infestations in your home or on your pets, they can also be key in keeping many diseases at bay.

-Sniffing Out Supper The Virginia opossum’s long muzzle allows its keen sense of smell to detect all sorts of omnivorous delicacies including a wide range of plants, fruits, insects, and other small animals.
+Sniffing Out Supper.
+The Virginia opossum’s long muzzle allows its keen sense of smell to detect all sorts of omnivorous delicacies including a wide range of plants, fruits, insects, and other small animals.
 Even venomous snakes are on the menu!
-This type of opossum also imbibes in carrion and garbage.
-They have also been observed near roadkill, a hazardous food source as cars barrel down on them.
-Cleaning up carrion (dead stuff) has earned them the title Nature’s Little Sanitation Engineer.
+This type of opossum also imbibes in carrion (already-dead animals) and even garbage.
+They have been observed near roadkill, a hazardous food source as cars barrel down on them.
+Cleaning up carrion (dead stuff) has earned them the title, "Nature’s Little Sanitation Engineer."

-Night Moves The Virginia opossum, usually active by night, demonstrates terrestrial, arboreal, and aquatic locomotion.
+Night Moves.
+The Virginia opossum, usually active by night, demonstrates terrestrial, arboreal, and aquatic locomotion.
 It is an excellent climber and a decent swimmer.
 It can only hold on by its prehensile tail for short periods of time, but its handy “fifth hand” is most useful in the trees.
 It can become more active by day in colder, northern climes.
 Seeking food takes up much of its time.

-Piggyback Even after the joeys can leave the pouch, the devoted mother will still tote them about on her back while she hunts and scavenges for food.
+Piggyback.
+Even after the joeys can leave the pouch, the devoted mother will still tote them about on her back while she hunts and scavenges for food.
 The rapidly growing joeys will stay with their mother for about 100 days.
 Joeys become sexually mature at six to eight months of age and live for two to four years.